melezhik/sparrow/README.md

 Like some tasks for system related issues - f.e. checking [disk available space](https://sparrowhub.org/info/df-check) or inspecting [stale processes](https://sparrowhub.org/info/stale-proc-check), other tasks for web services related issues - f.e. [checking nginx health](https://sparrowhub.org/info/nginx-check) or [monitoring http errors](https://sparrowhub.org/info/logdog) in web server logs, so on.

-# Boxes
+# Task Boxes

-Sparrow boxes are YAML format files to describe sequential tasks to run.
+Sparrow tasks boxes are YAML format files to describe sequential tasks to run.
 You could think about sparrow boxes as of multi tasks - tasks run sequentially.

+WARNIGN!
+This feature is not implemented yet.

 # API